tkilper/snowflake-sql-portfolio/README.md

 # Snowflake SQL Portfolio

-This project goes over the Snowflake table structure and includes sample SQL queries that apply these concepts to real-world use cases.

-# Intro

 I am using this sample dataset from IMDB (first 5 rows):

 | id   | titleType |                                primaryTitle                   |                   originalTitle | isAdult | startYear | endYear | runtimeMinutes|                   genres |